malteafg/Highway/README.md

 - Use _ instead of null when first initializing
 - Don't call an Array array, call it what it is

+## Rules for doublesnapping
+- The art of generating a road between two existing nodes.
+- Only allowed if dot > 0
+- Two cases:
+  - Arc if the rays cross
+    - If the the angle between the direction vectors are < 90°, they cannot be shorter than halft of min_curve_length
+    - Else the minimum length of the direction vectors is antiDot() * min_curve_length / 2
+    - ideal vector length = min(2/3 * dist * (1-cos)/sin, (rayIntersection - vector_origin).length)
+  - S-curve if the rays do not cross